NSombekke/DL2-GVP/Blogpost.md

 ### Methods
 #### Datasets and tasks
-In order to assess the quality of our reimplementation of the GVP architecture, as well as the GVP architecture with the added transformer, we used the ATOM3D set of datasets.
+In order to assess the quality of our reimplementation of the GVP architecture, as well as the GVP architecture with the added transformer, we used the ATOM3D set of datasets (Townshend et al., 2020).
 ATOM3D is a collection of benchmark datasets for machine learning in structural biology.
 It concerns the three-dimensional structure of biomolecules, including proteins, small molecules, and nucleic acids and is designed as a benchmark for machine learning methods which operate on 3D molecular structure.
 The different datasets in ATOM3D also include specific tasks for our model to optimise and evaluate.
 For our research, we used the following sets of dataset and task from ATOM3D.

 <ol>
 <li> <details><summary>RES</summary><blockquote>